learning-zone/javascript-basics/README.md

 <br/>

-## Q. What are the benefits of using arrow function over es5 function?
+## Q 9.1.
+What are the benefits of using arrow function over es5 function?

 Arrows is a new syntax for functions, which brings several benefits: